 Although we require that all dogs that come to Ruff Housing are current on their Bordetella vaccinations, the vaccines do not protect against every strain of these types of infections, much like a human flu vaccine will not protect you from getting a cold.
 Your veterinarian will determine how often the Bordetella vaccine should be administered and Ruff Housing will use the expiration date on your dog's vaccination information.

 The symptoms of Canine Cough typically last from a few days to several weeks.
-Although they do not usually develop into anything more serious, if your dog does present with symptoms, we do recommend that they see a veterinarian since they can be more succeptible to secondary illnesses and antibiotics may be necessary.
+Although they do not usually develop into anything more serious if your dog does present with symptoms, we do recommend that they see a veterinarian since they can be more susceptible to secondary illnesses and antibiotics may be necessary.
 But, you should call your veterinarian because many do not want you to bring your dog into their office if they are showing symptoms.
-Puppies, older dogs and dogs with weakened immune systems may be more susceptible to all health conditions.
+Puppies, older dogs, and dogs with weakened immune systems may be more susceptible to all health conditions.
 So, if you have concerns, consult with your veterinarian before deciding if a boarding facility or group play is a good fit for your dog.